manishkumr/HDRFSystem/SmokingClassifier/readMe.txt

 SmokingClassifier Version 1.0.0 can be run on windows,linux or OSX.

+Note:
+1. Input File/Files should be in i2b2 2014 format only.
+2. Please note that in v1.0.0 the trained model is pre-packed.

 Pre-requisites:
 1. Java jdk 1.8 or higher
-2. Input File/Files in i2b2 2015 format(gold/complete)

 Steps:
 1. Unzip SmokingClassifier1.0.0.7z to directory hereafter refered as SmokingClassifier_HOME
 2. Open file config.properties located under SmokingClassifier_HOME using a text editor of your choice.